Yavne

 Modern Yavne was established in 1949.
 It is located near the ruins of the ancient town of Yibna (known also as Jamnia and Jabneh), later the village of Yibna, and today the archeological site of Tel Yavne.
 Ancient Yavne holds a special place in Jewish history because of the ancient town's contribution to Judaism's recovery and reconstitution under sages ben Zakkai and Gamaliel II following the destruction of the Second Temple.
 This period, sometimes known as the "Yavne period", became a crucial mark in the development of Rabbinic Judaism.
 The city has a history of producing wine throughout much of antiquity, as indicated by both archeological findings and ancient sources.

 Name

 In many English translations of the Bible, Yavne was known as Jabneh /ˈdʒæbnə/.
 In Greek and Latin-speaking sources, it was known as Jamnia (Ἰαμνία Iamníā; Iamnia).
 Under Late Roman and Byzantine rule, it had a mixed population of Christians, Jews, and Samaritans.
 Under the Crusaders, the city was known as Ibelin, and was where the House of Ibelin resided.
 During the Ottoman and British periods, it was known as Yibna (يبنى).
 The ancient site is now found at the Tel Yavne archeological site, which is southeast of the modern city.

+Geography

+Yavne is a city in the Central District of Israel, located about six kilometers from the Mediterranean Sea in the southern coastal plain region, on the eastern border of the Yavne sand dunes.
+It is situated between the moshav of Ben Zakai to the south, Ashdod, Gan Yavne, Hazor Ashdod, and Nitzanim to the southwest, Gan Raveh and Kfar HaNagid to the north, Givat Brenner to the east, Bait Gamliel to the southeast, Rehovot to the east-southeast, and Gealya to the northeast.